Course Descriptions with Consultant Information

 United States Government & Politics

 This course is designed for educators who are new to US Government and Politics as well as for experienced teachers in search of new materials and strategies.
-Detailed information about the new frameworks and the new testing format for 2018-2019 will be highlighted.
-We will examine each of the 5 new units in detail as well as trying interactive lessons that span units and call on the same type of knowledge and skills used in the Free Response Questions.
+Detailed information about the frameworks and the testing format will be covered in depth.
+We will closely examine each of the 5 units.
+The course highlights interactive lessons that span units and call on the same type of knowledge and skills used in all 4 types of Free Response Questions.
 We will also share approaches for this course that are effective with students from different academic backgrounds.
-Although the nation’s founding documents remain unchanged, policy, legislation, court decisions and political trends are constantly evolving.
-Updated curriculum, both in electronic and hard copy form, will be made available for all sub-topics.
-This course will examine our political landscape from multiple perspectives, ranging in time from the founding of the Republic to the results of the 2016 election and beyond.
+With the use of breakout rooms, we will strive to build a supportive and highly collegial classroom in spite of our physical distance.

 Bob Baker has taught almost every course offered in the social studies curriculum over the last 34 years, and US Government and Politics is his favorite.
 Recently retired from Needham High School in Needham, Massachusetts, he is an AP Reader and consultant, as well as a self-confessed recovering political junkie.
 He has led teacher workshops across the US, and has compiled a wide repertoire of approaches to this dynamic course.

-United States History
+United States History – ONLINE

 This course will provide teachers with the tools they need to design or revise an effect AP US History course.
 Throughout the week teachers will explore AP History disciplinary practices and reasoning skills, along with the historical periods, concept outline, and thematic learning objectives.
 Participants will understand how to use activities that organize the concepts and essential questions to develop students’ proficiency in the historical disciplinary practices and reasoning skills identified in the curriculum framework.
 Participants will work on a course plan that will help them decide how they will teach the practices and skills and the what content they feel will best allow their students to apply the practices and skills they need to be apprentice historians.
-In addition participants will review the AP US History Exam, including an understanding of the scoring guidelines for the Long Essay Question and DBQ.
+In addition, participants will review the AP US History Exam, including an understanding of the scoring guidelines for the Long Essay Question and DBQ.
 This will include the reading and scoring of sample essays from the most recent exam reading.
 The curriculum framework and exam scoring guidelines have undergone revisions over the last three years so this course will also provide participants with the latest revisions.
 Participants are encouraged to bring books, supplemental readings, lessons, and any other materials they think would be valuable to share with other teachers.